JiaXinEu/tp/docs/UserGuide.md

 ![](images/setWeakAfter.png)

+Dorian Grey now has a weak marker which was not there previously, as we just changed the weak threshold to `B`.

 ### 7.15 Viewing summary statistics : `summary`

 Displays a summary of all students.

 Format: `summary`

-* Entering command opens a popup.
+* Entering the command opens a popup window.
-* Popup contains statistics: Total Students, Average Grade, and Standard Deviation of Grades.
+* The new window contains statistics: Total Students, Average Grade, and Standard Deviation of Grades.
-* Popup contains pie chart of students' grades.
+* It also contains a pie chart of students' grades.
+  * If there are 0 students, the pie chart does not display.

-Displayed after command: `summary`
+Displayed after the command: `summary`

 ![](images/summary.png)

 --------------------------------------------------------------------------------------------------------------------